 Opt-In for Our Upcoming Newsletter

-Hello, Everyone!
-Guess what?
-The Animal Support Project’s email newsletter is in development, and we’re hoping to get it out to all of you who opted in before the trees lose their autumn leaves.
+The second issue of The Animal Support Project’s email newsletter is in development, and we’re hoping to get it out to all of you who opted in before the trees lose their autumn leaves.
 In this edition, you’ll meet Ed and his dogs and learn how their lives have been changed by TASP; check out the update on Bria and her family and find our how Bucky’s doing since his surgery.
 Meet a family who adds so much to the lives of local animals and their families through their volunteer work with TASP and say hello to two big boys who are looking for a home together! ;o) And of course, you got brought up to date on all the latest tips, resources, and legal developments concerning companion animals!
 To receive the newsletter, it is imperative that you please opt-in (if you haven’t already via a previous email).
 To opt-in, just click on this Opt-In link and follow the ensuing instructions.
 BTW, please share with anyone you know who might also be interested in receiving the newsletter.
 Thanks as always for keeping tabs on us.
 We hope you will enjoy the newsletter as much as we enjoy creating it for you.
 Third edition will be out before you know it!
 And you don’t want to miss out on the updates about Bria, Charlie & Copper!

 Sheeba and Dan